All Products

 Perform data profiling

-The binary logging feature is enabled.
-Therefore, data profiling can be performed to help you directly view data changes.
-If you want to perform an ad-hoc query on intermediate results for business data profiling or check the correctness of the final calculation results, you can use each layer of data in this solution to facilitate query of the intermediate data because each layer of data in this solution is persisted.
+As binary logging is enabled, data profiling can be performed to help you directly view data changes.
+Additionally, data at every layer is persisted, so you can perform an ad-hoc query on intermediate results or check the correctness of the final calculation results.

 -- Perform data profiling in streaming mode.
 You can create a print table to view the data changes.